 Tinnitus is the perception of abnormal ear or head noises without any external sound.
 Noises may be high pitched, ringing, clicking or buzzing.
-Pulsatile tinnitus is caused by the flow of blood that accompanies each heartbeat.
+The sound of blood flow that goes with your heartbeat causes pulsatile tinnitus.

 What Causes Tinnitus